 Such a claim is made against the Criminal Injuries Compensation Scheme (CICS), which is administered by the Criminal Injuries Compensation Authority (CICA).
 This is a special Government organisation that acts as a surrogate defendant when a claimant needs to make a criminal injuries claim, and there is no other route to compensation.
 CICA will pay any compensation that the claimant is awarded from its own funds.
 The time limit for applying for such compensation is 2 years.

-If you think you might need to make a CICA claim, then please call and speak to one of our claim advisors; they will be able to help you further.
+If you think you might need to make a CICA claim, then please call and speak to one of our claim advisors regarding anything from “how long after being injured in an accident could I claim compensation?” to “how much compensation could I be entitled to?”.

 How Long After A Child Being Injured Could A Claim Be Made?

 In the case of a child’s accident, for which compensation could be available, the situation related to the claim time limit is a little more complex.
 This is because a minor cannot proceed with court proceedings.
 Only people over the age of 18 can do so.
-So, the time limit for making a compensation claim as a minor begins from the date of the claimants 18th birthday.
+So, the time limit for making a compensation claim as a minor begins from the date of the claimants 18th birthday and lasts until their 21st birthday.

 However, there is another option.
 A parent, guardian or some other person can act as the child’s litigation friend.
 The litigation friend manages the claim on the child’s behalf, but they do not receive any compensation.
 Instead, compensation is put into a fund that the original claimant can draw upon from their 18th birthday.

-If you need some advice on acting as a litigation friend for a minor, please speak to our claims team.
+If you’re wondering “how long after being injured in an accident could I claim compensation?” or you need some advice on acting as a litigation friend for a minor, please speak to our claims team.
 An advisor can talk you through the process.

 How Long After An Accident In Which Someone Died Could A Claim Be Made?